Linguistics Courses

 • Ling 977: Seminar (can be repeated for credit)

 Seminar topics vary each semester.
-Some recent topics include:
+Some sample recent topics include:

 -Language Endangerment, Documentation, & Revitalization